 Buying Used Drums: The Ultimate Guide

 If you can’t afford a shiny new kit, you can often get great value for money by buying used drums.
-Websites like Craigslist, Kijiji, Gumtree, eBay, or your local drum stores can have some great deals – you just need to know what to look for!
+Websites like Craigslist, Kijiji, Gumtree, eBay, or your local drum stores can have some great deals.
+As long as you know what to look for, you can get something way better than the crappy drum set you might have!

 With this in mind, I’m going to cover everything you need to know when buying used drum sets.
 The important stuff, the not-so-important stuff, and a few tips on how to improve your used drums along the way.